Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 Other interesting relationships are also clear.
 For example, Arrays 2 and 17 share a black spacer (-5 in array 7, -4 in array 4), which is surrounded on both sides by spacers that are not shared between these two arrays.
 Some possible explanations for this pattern of spacer sharing will be discussed below in the :ref:`tree-tutorial` section.

+Middle cluster
+""""""""""""""

 .. code-block:: shell

 	Minced_CRISPRs$ cctk CRISPRdiff -a PROCESSED/Array_IDs.txt -o Plots/middle_cluster.png 5 12 20 21

 .. image:: images/diff_tutorial_middle.png

+The middle cluster of arrays have darker edges in the network representation, indicating more shared spacers between arrays.
+The diffplot shown about makes this relationship clear.
+Many spacers are shared between all four arrays, with unique spacers only found in a single array (12).

+The lines drawn between shared spacers in adjacently plotted arrays help to identify spacers that are shared between arrays, but they also help to highlight spacers that are present in one array and missing in another.
+For example, arrays 12 and 21 share several spacers, but multiple regions in each array is missing in the other.
+This can be readily picked out by scanning across the lines between them and noticing regions where lines are missing or the angle of the lines changes.

+Right cluster
+"""""""""""""

 .. code-block:: shell